axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 ## Bypassing CLM/AppLocker

-This is a bit annoying, as our PowerShell shell run with [constrained language mode](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/) (CLM), we cannot execute our fancy scripts.
+As our PowerShell shell runs with [constrained language mode](https://devblogs.microsoft.com/powershell/powershell-constrained-language-mode/) (CLM), we cannot execute our fancy scripts.
 Basically, CLM restrict access to sensitive language elements that can be used to invoke arbitrary Windows APIs.
-Here is a quick example:
+Here is a quick example with [PrivescCheck](https://github.com/itm4n/PrivescCheck):

 ```bash
 *Evil-WinRM* PS C:\Users\amanda\Documents> $ExecutionContext.SessionState.LanguageMode